zanppa/hoverboard-firmware/Docs/datalogger.md

  - 0th bit (LSB) is the trigger bit.
 Setting this to 1 triggers the datalogger
  - 1st bit indicates whether the datalogger is stopped.
 0 means logger is running while 1 means it is stopped
+ - 2nd bit is used to reset the datalogger (write offsets etc)
- - bits 2...15 address of the sample to read.
+ - bits 3...15 address of the sample to read.
 Note that the largest address is the first sampled

 The data to read from the datalogger is in register dlog_data, which is a 8 byte register spanning addresses 46...50.
 To read data from the datalogger: